RSKIT/Readout_Simulation/README.md

 For the characteristics of the deadtime and the time walk q-splines are used.
 For this, Tino Kluge's implementation (see https://github.com/ttk592/spline/) is used.

-For the analysis of the data the Evaluation class (evaluation.h/.cpp) is provided intended for use in the ROOT data analysis framework.
-An example script if provided in test.cpp.
+For the analysis of the data, the Evaluation class (evaluation.h/.cpp) is provided intended for use in the ROOT data analysis framework.
+An example script is provided in test.cpp.

 For structuring the output of the simulation, all files (except the spline outputs) can be (also or exclusively) written to a zip archive.
 For this, the miniz.c library is used with a C++ wrapper written by Thomas Fussel (see https://github.com/tfussell/miniz-cpp).